 - 1. Within 20 days from the date of the appointment of the arbitrator, the Commission shall submit to the arbitrator and the institution the Arbitration Exhibits which shall include the record before the Appeals Panel.
 The documents shall be true, legible, and complete copies. - 2.
 Within 10 days of receipt of the Arbitration Exhibits, the institution shall have the opportunity to file with the arbitrator and the Commission for inclusion in the Arbitration Exhibits any material relevant to the arbitration proceeding that was not included by the Commission.
 The institution shall not submit for inclusion in the Arbitration Exhibits any material that was not submitted to the Commission prior to the decision of the Appeals Panel or any material that was not submitted to the Appeals Panel.
-Within 10 days of receipt of any documents proffered by the institution for inclusion in the Arbitration Exhibits, the arbitrator shall make the final decision as to whether such documents or materials shall be included in the Arbitration Exhibits.
+Within 10 days of receipt of any documents proffered by the institution for inclusion in the Arbitration Exhibits.
 The arbitrator shall also decide any disputes over whether specific documents or other materials should be included in the Arbitration Exhibits.
-All materials to be included in the Arbitration Exhibits shall be prepared in electronic format. - 3.
-The materials in the Arbitration Exhibits shall constitute the evidentiary record upon which the arbitrator shall render his/her decision.
+All materials to be included in the Arbitration Exhibits shall be prepared in electronic format.

+3. The materials in the Arbitration Exhibits shall constitute the evidentiary record upon which the arbitrator shall render their decision.
 The arbitrator, at any time during the pendency of the proceeding, may require the Commission or the institution to submit other documents or materials as additional exhibits, but only as may be necessary to determine whether substantial evidence supported the decision of the Appeals Panel.